jedcn/wears-t-shirts/README.md

 * <a href="t/accessibility-pride/README.md" alt="More about Accessibility Pride">Accessibility Pride</a> by Robert Jolly
 * <a href="t/progression-over-perfection/README.md" alt="More about Progression Over Perfection">Progression Over Perfection</a> by Jeremy Loyd
 * <a href="t/action-cures-fear/README.md" alt="More about Action Cures Fear">Action Cures Fear</a> by Jozef Arpa

+## Want to catch up?

+If you like a t-shirt, want to talk about a t-shirt, or have a suggestion for a new t-shirt-- you can reach me at hi@jedcn.com.

+Be well.
+Help others be well.

+- Jed